dawsonblack/UIP/src/main/resources/ISSUES.md

 -add some space between ul and img in results -consider adding a scientific and common name
 -need a fruiting image for mosquito-fern
+-you may be able to generate the team members with react and cut down on code

 NOTES FROM ABDI: